Cardiac rehab nurse salary: what RNs earn in cardiac rehabilitation (2026)

 The Certified Cardiac Rehabilitation Professional (CCRP) credential from AACVPR is the primary specialty certification in this field.
 Whether it pays more depends on your employer’s compensation structure.

 Hospital-based programs with formal certification pay policies: Many large hospital systems offer certification pay differentials of $1–$3/hour for nurses holding relevant specialty certifications.
-Applied to a full-time schedule, this translates to approximately $2,080–$6,240 annually in additional compensation — meaningful relative to the exam cost ($250–$350).
+Applied to a full-time schedule, this translates to approximately $2,080–$6,240 annually in additional compensation – meaningful relative to the exam cost, which AACVPR sets at $310 for members and $359 for non-members at the early registration deadline, rising to $360 and $409 respectively for standard applications.

 Physician-office and smaller outpatient programs: Less likely to have formal certification differential structures.
 CCRP may be a preference rather than a paid credential at these sites.